ESMValGroup/ESMValTool_Tutorial/_episodes/04-writingyourrecipe.md

 > This is where ESMValTool stores all its citation information.
 To add yourself
 > as an author, add your name in the form `lastname_firstname` in alphabetical
 > order following the existing entries, under the `# Development team` section.
+> The file used in this Gadi module doesn't have editing permissions
-> See the
+> so use an existing author.
+See the
 > [List of authors][list-of-authors]{:target="_blank"}
 > section in the ESMValTool documentation for more information.
-The file used in this
-> Gadi module doesn't have public editing permissions so use an existing author.
 {: .callout}

 For now, let's just use one of the existing references.
 Change the author field to